B2B Credit Card Processing

 Reduced interchange is just one of the many perks of accepting commercial cards at your business.

-Business-to-business (B2B) credit card processing is a capability companies adopt so that they can easily accept commercial cards, which fall into three categories:
+Business-to-business (B2B) credit card processing is a capability companies adopt so that they can easily accept commercial cards, which fall into four categories:

 - Corporate cards are issued by large businesses, who are usually liable for purchases.

-Employees can use all three online, for MO/TO payments or in store for business-related purchases in line with spending limits and other restrictions set by the employer.
+Employees can use commercial cards to make payments online, over the phone or in store for business-related purchases in line with spending limits and other restrictions set by the employer.
 But they’re processed differently than traditional consumer cards.

 B2B vs. B2C